sarahcec/ipsie/ipsie-levels.md

 -----
 ### IPSIE Session Lifecycle SL1 - Single Sign-On & Session Lifetime Controls

 Level SL1 enables basic single sign-on from applications to the identity provider, communicating identity statements about the user.
 Single sign-on in Level SL1 meets the requirements of [FAL2 in NIST 800-63-4](https://pages.nist.gov/800-63-4/sp800-63c/fal/).
+(Note that currently 800-63-4 is in Second Public Draft and may change before final publication.
+We intend to update the recommendations accordingly if there are relevant changes in the final version.)

 The Application respects the session lifetime as communicated by the Identity Service in the assertion, and reauthenticates the user through the Identity Service after the expiration.